VetLig

 Is Zlig (formerly: VetLig) a new method of cruciate ligament surgery in dogs/cats?

-Yes and no. The basic method has been used in humans for about 25 years.
-In France, this method for animals has also existed for more than ten years - see studies below.
-It is therefore newer than TPLO / TTA in the veterinary field, but mature enough to have correspondingly good empirical values over a longer period.
-Often there is still outdated information that artificial cruciate ligament replacement does not work in animals.
-This is definitely not the case (see studies below and our own experience from over 150 surgeries contradict this statement - see our article at Dog Laps).
+Yes and no. The basic procedure has been used in humans for around 25 years.
+In France, this method for animals has existed for more than ten years - see studies below.
+It is therefore newer than TPLO / TTA in the veterinary field, but mature enough to have good experience over a longer period of time.
+There is often outdated information that artificial cruciate ligament replacement does not work in animals.
+This is definitely not the case (see studies below and our own experiences from over 150 surgeries contradict this statement - see our article at Dog Rounds).

 We now operate several times a week using this method.
-The operations are performed by a permanent, experienced surgical team under the leadership of Medical Director Susanne Arndt.
-Our small animal centre is now one of the leading small animal practices in southern Germany for the Zlig method with over 150 operations.
+The operation is carried out by a permanent, experienced surgical team under the direction of Medical Director Susanne Arndt. one of the leading small animal practices in southern Germany with over 150 operations

-Does this variant also make sense with active dogs or is he allowed to run and play as cluelessly as before after the closed season?
+Does this variant also make sense for active dogs or can he run and play again after the closed season just as inexperienced as before?

-The VetLig could even be used for cats, where enormous forces are applied in the hind limbs.
-The ligament we use in a dog has a tensile strength of up to 9000 Newton, the human anterior cruciate ligament can withstand up to 2500 Newton until it tears.
+The VetLig could even be used for cats that require enormous forces in their hind limbs.
+The ligament that we use in a dog has a tensile strength of up to 9000 Newtons; in comparison, the human anterior cruciate ligament can withstand up to 2500 Newtons before it tears.
 This means that after complete convalescence, unrestricted loading is possible.

 What complications could arise?
-Is the replacement strap made for a dog's life?
+Is the replacement strap made to last a dog’s life?

-Rupture of the replacement ligament is relatively unlikely, its architecture is designed to withstand the friction and shear forces for life.
-However, if there is a problem with an implant or the screws, it would even be possible to use the same technique again or any other methodology.
+It is relatively unlikely that the replacement band will tear; its architecture is designed to withstand friction and shear forces for a lifetime.
+If there is still a problem with an implant or the screws, it would even be possible to use the same technique again or any other methodology.

-Our study of 67 Zlig OPs compared with TPLO, TTA & TTA Rapid
+Our study of 67 Zlig surgeries compared with TPLO, TTA & TTA Rapid

-Simply click on the image to download the full article or view it online in the flipbook below:
+Simply click on the image and download the complete article or view it online in the flipbook below:

 Zlig method